Vitalis of Milan: Biography

 His legend relates that Vitalis was a wealthy citizen of Milan, perhaps a soldier.
 He was married to Valeria of Milan.
 They are supposed to have been the parents of the (perhaps legendary) Gervasius and Protasius.

 According to legend, Vitalis was an officer who accompanied the judge Paulinus from Milan to Ravenna.
-He encouraged Ursicinus of Ravenna to be steadfast at his execution, and himself gave Ursicinus honorable burial.
+He encouraged Ursicinus of Ravenna to be steadfast at his execution, and himself gave Ursicinus an honorable burial.
 Vitalis was discovered to be a Christian.
 Paulinus ordered Vitalis to be racked and then thrown into a deep pit and covered with stones and earth.

 The date of his martyrdom is uncertain: some sources say that he was a victim of Nero; others, of Marcus Aurelius.
 He was martyred in Ravenna, but all else in the story is suspect.
 "Many scholars believe that the narrative is partly fanciful, recognising in the characters mentioned, other martyrs of the same name venerated both in Milan and Ravenna."